Our Services

 If a student will be absent from class for five consecutive days or more but less than two weeks due to medical reasons, the student may request a Short Term Leave.

-The following information must be included within your documentation and uploaded in the Document Upload area in the Student Health Portal to initiate your request.
+The following information must be included within your documentation and uploaded in the Document Upload area in the Student Health Portal to process your request.
+Steps to submit your request can be found below.

 1. The medical diagnosis